linbug/linbug.github.io/_posts/2015-10-28-The-Birthday-Problem.md

 I exported all 340 of my facebook friend's birthdays to .ics format, and then loaded this into pandas.
 Some munging was needed but it's not very interesting; if you care about it you can see the ipython notebook [here](http://nbviewer.ipython.org/github/linbug/linbug.github.io/blob/master/_downloads/Birthdays.ipynb).

-I plotted out the birthdays on a histogram:
+I plotted out the frequency of birthdays per day on a histogram:

 <img src="https://raw.githubusercontent.com/linbug/linbug.github.io/master/_downloads/birthday_hist.png" title="facebook friends' birthdays" style="margin: 0 auto;"/>

 The dates are in the format mm/dd along the x axis.
 There seems to me to be a pretty even distribution of birthdays throughout the year.
 August 8 is a particularly birthday-rich day amongst my facebook friends.
+Note that days with no birthdays are not shown.

 Now let's do some [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) to generate fake parties with randomised groups of my facebook friends (can you imagine organising parties like this in real life?
 It would probably be really awkward).

 <iframe src="//giphy.com/embed/aTUAoYk7Tj87S" width="480" height="300" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-Here's a function that repeatedly resamples a group of \\(k\\) people from my facebook friends 1000x (with replacement after each party), and figures out whether or not there are any shared birthdays within each group:
+Here's a function that repeatedly resamples a group of \\(k\\) people from my facebook friends 1000x (with replacement after each party), and figures out whether or not there are any shared birthdays within each group.
+It then calculates the proportion of the 1000 terribly awkward parties that contained participants with shared birthdays:

 {% highlight python linenos %}